rrcobb/blog/src/pages/posts/2022-07-08-review-play-in-predictive-minds-a-cognitive-theory-of-play.md

 Big if true!

-Learning / playing / having fun _in general in your life_ could
-make you happy _in your whole life_.
-This on the speculative end of the paper, but it would have major implications for overall mental health.
+Learning, playing, and having fun _in general in your life_ could make you happy _in your whole life_.
+This on the speculative end of the paper, but it seems like it has implications for overall mental health.

 > In this perspective, moods reflect a sort of emotional “momentum”—when the agent feels rewarded for doing better than expected, it increasingly expects such rewards to keep on coming (and conversely, when agents are doing worse than expected, it incrementally expects more bad times ahead)